-Filed by a Party other than the Registrant $\ \square$
+Filed l by the e Registrant ⊠ Filed by a Party other than the Registrant $\ \Box$ Che ck the a appropriate box: Preli minary Proxy Statemen t Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defi nitive Proxy Statement Defi nitive Additional Mater ials Solic citing Material Pursuant to § 240.14a-12 Grand Canyon Education, Inc. (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payr nent of f Filing Fee (Check the appropriate box): \boxtimes No f ee required.
+Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing tate how it was determined): (4) Proposed maximum a ggregate value of transaction: (5) Total fee paid: Fee ] paid previously with pre eliminary material. fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid rious filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount previously pa uid: (2) Form, Schedule or Re gistration Statement No.:

-Preli minary Proxy Statement Conf idential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Defir nitive Proxy Statement Defir nitive Additional Materials Solic iting Material Pursuant to § 240.14a-12 Grand Canyon Education, Inc. (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payr nent of Filing Fee (Check the appropriate box): X No fe ee required.
-Fee o computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee I paid previously with preliminary material. k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount previously paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (-) 5 ,
+Filing Party:

-(4) Date Filed: ' '
+(4) Date Filed: